bredelings/BAli-Phy/TODO/Stack.md

 candidate, but this document does not require a particular first-loop implementation strategy.

+## Design-space map

+The stack rewrite has several separable design choices.
+Mixing these choices up makes it harder to see what is required and what is merely one implementation strategy.

+Frame granularity:

+- Activation frames represent one active evaluation and contain a small state machine.
+A frame can start in an `enter` state, change into an `after_*` continuation while a child runs, and finally clean itself up.
+This uses fewer frames and centralizes active-register cleanup, but the continuation structure is less visible than with one frame per code fragment.
+- Prefix or continuation frames represent the next fragment of evaluator code to run.
+Evaluating `r` might push frames such as `Return`, `Leave(r)`, `AfterChangeableCall(r,s)`, and `Enter(child)`.
+This mirrors the current recursive call/return structure more directly and works naturally with function-pointer dispatch, but it creates more frames and must represent cleanup explicitly.
+- A command stack plus result stack treats evaluation as a small stack program, such as `Finish(+)`, `Eval(y)`, `Eval(x)`.
+This can be compact for fixed-demand operations, but dependency bookkeeping and cleanup state must remain explicit enough to audit.

+Dispatch:

+- An enum plus `switch` is the simplest representation.
+It keeps dispatch, field validity, GC tracing, and debugging close together.
+- An enum can also index a dispatch table.
+This is an indirect-threaded style: the frame stores a compact opcode, and the engine looks up the code to run.
+- A frame can store a function pointer or member-function pointer directly.
+  This is a direct-threaded or continuation-dispatch style.
+It can make prefix frames look like calls to small member functions, but GC, unwinding, and debug printing still need a tag or descriptor that says what fields the frame contains.
+- Virtual frame objects are another version of function dispatch.
+They are flexible, but add allocation and pointer chasing unless backed by a custom arena.

+Physical frame layout:

+- A single fixed-size frame struct with a tag is easiest to implement and trace.
+  Some fields are unused in some states.
+- A `std::variant` of frame structs improves field validity in C++ code, but is usually still as large as its largest alternative and requires visitors for trace, remap, cleanup, and debug output.
+- A fixed header plus variable-size payload area supports differently sized frames while keeping storage contiguous.
+This is a common long-term runtime shape, but it requires frame descriptors for tracing, remapping, unwinding, and debugging.
+- Heap-allocated polymorphic frames are the most flexible and probably the least attractive first step for this evaluator, because every push would add allocator, locality, and ownership concerns.

+Result delivery:

+- A parent-frame mailbox stores a child result in the frame that requested it.
+- An engine-level pending-result slot stores the latest result outside the frames.
+- A result stack separates value flow from control flow.
+- Immediate resume dispatch can pop a child and directly call or step the parent.

+The result-delivery invariant is independent of the chosen mechanism: the child result must be consumed by the continuation that requested it, and it must be visible to GC or consumed before any allocation can occur.

+Cleanup and return:

+- Centralized cleanup can be handled by a helper such as `finish_frame`, which pops temporary roots, clears active-register state, pops the frame, and delivers the result.
+- Explicit cleanup can be represented by `Leave` frames, and the final public return can be represented by a `Return` frame.

+Both are viable.
+Centralized cleanup gives fewer frames; explicit cleanup frames make the call/return skeleton easier to see.

+Re-entry:

+- A local frame stack per public evaluator call avoids interference between calls, but does not directly expose in-flight frames to `reg_heap` GC.
+- A shared stack on `reg_heap` with a per-call base-depth delimiter lets nested legacy calls coexist with an outer loop and gives GC one place to trace evaluator frames.

+The mandatory parts are not the specific choices above.
+The mandatory parts
+are: recursive evaluator calls become scheduled work, active-register lifetime is preserved, temporary roots survive until their uses are done, exceptions unwind frames correctly, and every register stored in a frame is traced and remapped.

 ## Semantic constraints

 The initial stack refactor should preserve behavior.